rableenkaurkapoor/data-visualization-storytelling-battery-dashboard/README.md

 ---

-## Key Insights from the Battery Dashboard
+## Key Insights from the Dashboard

-- **Highest battery consumption:** WhatsApp (**31.69%**)
+- **Highest battery consumption:** WhatsApp – 31.69%
-- **Second highest battery consumption:** YouTube (**23.59%**)
+- **Second highest usage:** YouTube – 23.59%
-- **Moderate battery consumption:** Gmail (**10.05%**)
+- **Moderate usage:** Gmail – 10.05%
-- **Lower battery consumption:** Instagram (**5.77%**)
+- **Lower usage:** Instagram – 5.77%
+- **Minimal usage:** System Launcher – 1.26%
-- **Least battery consumption among the visible apps:** Instagram (**5.77%**)
+- **Least battery consumption:** System UI – 1.01%

-## Insight
+### Insight
-The dashboard shows that **WhatsApp consumed the most battery**, which suggests frequent usage or background activity.
-In contrast, **Instagram consumed the least battery among the listed major apps**, indicating relatively lower usage compared to the others shown in the screenshot.
+The visualization shows that **WhatsApp consumes the highest percentage of battery**, indicating frequent usage or background activity such as messaging, calls, and notifications. **YouTube** also contributes significantly to battery drain due to continuous video streaming.
+In contrast, **System UI consumes the least battery**, as it primarily supports basic interface functions rather than intensive user interaction.

 ---

 ## Conclusion

-The smartphone battery usage dashboard demonstrates how data visualization is integrated into everyday technology.
-By presenting battery consumption through graphs and app-wise percentages, it simplifies complex system data and allows users to quickly understand how their device resources are being used.
-The visualization highlights which applications consume the most battery and reveals usage patterns throughout the day.
-Overall, this example shows how effective visual representations can support better decision-making, help users manage battery life more efficiently, and promote awareness of digital usage habits.
+The smartphone battery usage dashboard is a clear example of data visualization used in everyday technology.
+By presenting battery consumption through a time-based graph and app-level percentage comparisons, it simplifies complex system data and makes it easy for users to understand how their device battery is being used.

+The visualization reveals that messaging and media applications such as WhatsApp and YouTube contribute the most to battery consumption, while system-level processes like System UI consume minimal power.
+Overall, this dashboard demonstrates how visualization techniques help users quickly interpret data, monitor device performance, and make informed decisions about their digital usage habits.